 Look For Fresh Seed

-When you shop for seed, look for a store with good quality seed.
+When you shop for bird seed, look for a store with good quality seed.
 You don’t want to buy a dusty bag of seed that has been sitting on a back shelf for six months.
 The store needs a good turnover so the seed you purchase is fresh.
 Purchase in quantities that you’ll use up in a month or two.
 (If you store it well, it’ll last even longer.)

 Shop around your local area.
 If you purchase a lot of seed, look for a place that will give you a lower price for buying in larger quantities.
 You’ll then need a place at home to store the seed so it stays dry and fresh, but that is a topic for another post.

-Want to read more about birds?
-Subscribe at the bottom of the page.
-You’ll get an email whenever a new post goes up (and only then.
+Want to read more posts about birds?
+When you subscribe below, you’ll get an email whenever a new post goes up (and ONLY then.
 Promise!)
-Or Find Birdseed & Binoculars on Pinterest!